-A Network Interface Card (NIC), also known as an Ethernet Card or Network Adapter, is a computer expansion card that allows your PC, laptop or server to connect to a network via an ethernet cable.
+A Network Interface Card (NIC), also known as an Ethernet Card or Network Adapter, is a computer expansion card that allows your PC, laptop, or server to connect to a network via an ethernet cable.

-A NIC therefore, is essential to allow your different devices to communicate together and share information and data for a more productive and efficient IT system.
+A NIC, therefore, is essential to allow your different devices to communicate together and share information and data for a more productive and efficient IT system.

 NICs are plugged directly into your motherboard, either located near the USB ports on the back (for an onboard NIC) or on the back of the computer (for external network expansion cards), plugged into a PCIe port.
 This position allows you to easily plug an ethernet cable into the back of your device to connect to a router or network switch.
-When choosing a Network Interface Card we have a choice between single, dual or quad ports depending on the number of connections needed in a computer network.
+When choosing a Network Interface Card we have a choice between single, dual, or quad ports depending on the number of connections needed in a computer network.

 However, NICs can be integrated or use internal slots to keep PCIe ports for future upgrades.
 These slots are referred to as FLR or FLB (Flexible LOM Rack or Flexible LOM Blade) in HPE servers.
-Dell have also adopted their own ports for the Network Interface Card known as NDC (Network Daughter Card).
+Dell has also adopted their own ports for the Network Interface Card known as NDC (Network Daughter Card).

 What does a Network Interface Card do?

-The connected ethernet cable can be plugged into a network switch in order to connect your computer to other devices within a network, for example, other computers, servers, printers, security cameras etc. The cable can also be plugged into a router to connect the computer to the internet.
+The connected ethernet cable can be plugged into a network switch in order to connect your computer to other devices within a network, for example, other computers, servers, printers, security cameras, etc. The cable can also be plugged into a router to connect the computer to the internet.